MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 ms.author: jeedes
 ---

-# Tutorial: Microsoft Entra ID integration with Oracle Human Capital Management (HCM)
+# Tutorial: Microsoft Entra ID integration with Oracle HCM

-The Inbound Provisioning API is a capability that allows you to create, update, and delete users in Microsoft Entra ID and on-premises Active Directory from an external source, such as Oracle HCM.
+The Inbound Provisioning API is a capability that allows you to create, update, and delete users in Microsoft Entra ID and on-premises Active Directory from an external source, such as Oracle Human Capital Management (HCM).
 This capability enables organizations to improve productivity, strengthen security and more easily meet compliance and regulatory requirements.

 You can use [Microsoft Entra ID Governance](~/id-governance/identity-governance-overview.md) to automatically ensure that the right people have the right access to the right resources.
 This access includes identity and access process automation, delegation to business groups, and increased visibility.